orr721/ThinGallery/README.md

 * Find some Unicode that actually works nicely on all platforms
 * Relative paths when folders clicked on
-* Better EXIF decoding (the current way is nasty and fails sometimes)
 * Read image rotation from EXIF
 * Allow Delete + Rotate, and store the data in a cookie.
 Allow export as a shell script that would use ImageMagick to perform the operations.